-My name is Amy Ferraro Whitsett and I live in Northeastern Massachusetts with my family which includes our Australian shepherd and new French bulldog puppy.
+My name is Amy and I live in Northeastern Massachusetts with my family which includes our Australian shepherd and French bulldog.

 I am a management consultant working in the government, non-profit, and health and human services space.
 I graduated from Mount Holyoke College and have a Master's Degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 I have a certificate in Nutrition and Healthy Living from Cornell University and a certificate in DEI.

 I completed the online Anti-Cancer Lifestyle program developed by the nonprofit Anticancer Lifestyle Foundation, and the Payson Center for Cancer Care, at Concord Hospital in Concord, New Hampshire.
 The program is based on Anticancer: A New Way of Life, by Dr. David Servan-Schreiber and includes a module on environmental risk factors including chemicals.
 I also completed a month-long master class entitled "Talking Toxins" with Lara Adler.

 It all comes together in a nice, not so neat way.
 But it is my story.